-1. Pursuant to Chapter 205, HRS, and the Commission Rules under Chapter 15-15, HAR, and upon consideration of the Commission decision-making criteria under Section 205-17, HRS, the Commission finds upon a clear preponderance of the evidence that the reclassification of the Petition Area, consisting of approximately 77.2 acres of land at Kīhei, Maui, Hawai'i, and identified as Maui Tax Map Key Nos.: 2-2-02: 81 and 83, to the State Land Use Urban District for development of Kīhei High School, and subject to the conditions stated in the Order below, conforms to the standards for establishing the Urban District boundaries, is reasonable, is not violative of Section 205-2, HRS, and is consistent with the policies and criteria established pursuant to Sections 205-16, 205-17 and 205A-2, HRS, Article XII, Section 7 and other relevant sections of the State Constitution.
+Rules under Chapter 15-15, HAR, and upon consideration of the Land Use Commission decision-making criteria under Section 205-17, HRS, this Commission finds upon a clear preponderance of the evidence that the reclassification of the Petition Area, consisting of approximately 77.2 acres of land at Kihei, Maui, Hawai'i, and identified as Maui Tax Map Key Nos.: 2-2-02: 81 and 83, from the State Land Use Agricultural District to the State Land Use Urban District for development of Kihei High School, subject to the conditions in the Order below, conforms to the standards for establishing the Urban District boundaries, is reasonable, is not violative of Section 205-2, HRS, and is consistent with the Hawai'i State Plan as set forth in chapter 226, HRS, and with the policies and criteria established pursuant to Sections 205-17 and 205A-2, HRS.

-- 2. Article XII, Section 7, of the Hawai'i Constitution requires the Commission to protect native Hawaiian traditional and customary rights: The State reaffirms and shall protect all rights, customarily and traditionally exercised for subsistence, cultural and religious purposes and possessed by ahupua'a tenants who are descendants of native Hawaiians who inhabited the Hawaiian Islands prior to 1778, subject to the right of the State to regulate such rights.
-The State and its agencies are obligated to protect the reasonable exercise of customarily and traditionally exercised native Hawaiian rights to the extent feasible.
-Public Access Shoreline Hawai'i v.
-Hawai'i County Planning Commission, 79 Haw.
-425, 450, n.
-43, certiorari denied, 517 U.S. 1163 (1996). - 3.
-The Commission is empowered to preserve and protect customary and traditional rights of native Hawaiians.
-Ka Pa'akai O Ka'Āina v.
-Land Use Commission, 94 Hawai'i 31, 7 P.3d 1068 (2000). - 4.
-Article XI, Section 1, of the Hawai'i Constitution requires the State to conserve and protect Hawai'i's natural beauty and all natural resources, including land, water, air, minerals and energy sources, and to promote the development and utilization of these resources in a manner consistent with their conservation and in furtherance of the self-sufficiency of the State.
+2. Article XII, Section 7, of the Hawai'i Constitution requires the Commission to protect native Hawaiian traditional and customary rights: The State reaffirms and shall protect all rights, customarily and traditionally exercised for subsistence, cultural and religious purposes and possessed by ahupua'a tenants who are descendants of native Hawaiians who inhabited the Hawai'i an Islands prior to 1778, subject to the right of the State to regulate such rights.

+3. Article XI, Section 1, of the Hawai'i Constitution requires the State to conserve and protect Hawaii's natural beauty and all natural resources, including land, water, air, minerals and energy sources, and to promote the development and utilization of these resources in a manner consistent with their conservation and in furtherance of the self-sufficiency of the State.

-- 5. Article XI, Section 3, of the Hawai'i Constitution requires the State to conserve and protect agricultural lands, promote diversified agriculture, increase agricultural self-sufficiency and assure the availability of agriculturally suitable lands. - 6.
-Article XI, Section 7, of the Hawai'i Constitution states that the State has an obligation to protect the use of Hawai'i's water resources for the benefit of its people.
-Kīhei High School will not adversely affect the Kama'ole Aquifer System.
+4. Article XI, Section 3, of the Hawai'i Constitution requires the State to conserve and protect agricultural lands, promote diversified agriculture, increase agricultural self-sufficiency and assure the availability of agriculturally suitable lands.

+5. Article XI, Section 7, of the Hawai'i Constitution states that the State has an obligation to protect the use of Hawaii's water resources for the benefit of its people.
+Kihei High School will not adversely affect the Kama'ole Aquifer System.